Respect grows when we recognize

 These shifts don’t happen all at once.

-They begin in small moments—how students start to experience one another differently.
+in how students start to experience one another differently.

 A student finds it easier to apologize after hurting someone.